willstepp/writings/hunger/hunger.md

 ~

 Under the tree the people had gathered.
-The joy and easy living of Spring had been replaced by a desperate anxiety for what was to come.
+The easy-going life of spring had been displaced by an anxiety for what was to come.
 Mika and his mother sat on the ground in silence.
 He looked around for his friends and saw Leoti and her family near the back.
 She tended to her baby brother on a blanket and when she saw him she waved.
 He then saw Tye and his family.
 Theirs was a large family and had been struggling to feed everyone.

 The trunk and branches of the ancient tree provided some shade to the families though it bore no leaves.
 Once again Mika thought of his father and the thing that had been asked of him.
 Because of the panic in the village he had put it out of his mind, but now it came back to him.
 His failure came back.
 But now was not the time for such things.
 Mika understood this.

 When the sun was directly overhead the elders emerged together from a large house and entered the ceremonial grounds.
 They wore beadwork and carried the staffs of tradition, which bore carvings of great deeds from the tribe’s history.

 Kulsathee led the elders to the log bench and faced the entire group, perhaps three hundred of them.
-Everyone grew quiet in deference to the *chief of peace*.
+Everyone grew quiet in deference to the chief of peace.
 His old back was curved but he still carried the presence of a true leader.
 His voice boomed like the sound a large skin drum makes when it is struck.

 You must know that a blight has come over our valley.
 It has affected our stores, our crops, our livestock.
 It has contaminated plants in the wilds and therefore has sickened game that roam our forests.
 The only thing not affected at this time are potatoes.
 Some of our people became ill and we lost some dear ones.
 This is why we gave counsel to cease eating any food we know to be contaminated or in danger to become contaminated.